Simulating neutrino echoes induced by secret neutrino interactions: Summary and Conclusions

 The MC simulation code developed in this work can also be applied for a broader set of BSM interactions.
 As long as the small-angle scattering approximation is satisfied, then the MC code presented here can be applied to neutrino scattering with dark matter or axions, as discussed in Refs.~\cite{Murase:2019xqi,Koren:2019wwi}.
 Other BSM interactions which produce SM particles such as muons and pions, which decay into neutrinos, can also be accommodated readily.
 The code is expected to be publicly available in the near future.

-\acknowledgments We thank Ali Kheirandish for useful discussions.
+\acknowledgments We thank Ali Kheirandish and Shigeru Yoshida for useful discussions and comments.
 The work of K.M. is supported by the NSF Grant No.~AST-1908689, No.~AST-2108466 and No.~AST-2108467, and KAKENHI No.~20H01901 and No.~20H05852.
 J.C. is supported by the NSF Grant No.~AST-1908689.